April 15th-May 6th, Pecsbagota Residency.

 April 21st - Secret sanctuary.

 Arvo Pärt - the Estonian composer - spoke in a radio interview with great affection about the old house of his grandma.
 He had spent many happy summers in that cottage, hidden in the sand dunes on the shores of the Baltic.
 How he had made his fond memories of her and the house into his secret sanctuary.
-And - when lack of time kept him from traveling - reminding the sound and smell of washing waves and salty air was enough to revitalise his inspiration.
+When lack of time kept him from traveling, then reminding the sound and smell of washing waves and salty air was enough to revitalise his inspiration.

 April 22nd - The green green grass of home.